F3DS-Package/F3DS-Package/README.md

 git submodule update
 ```

 F3DS only support for Linux system now.
-We can compile F3DS by Makefile like this.
+You can compile F3DS by Makefile like this.

 ```:shell
 make